vanniktech/gradle-maven-publish-plugin/docs/base.md

     import com.vanniktech.maven.publish.JavadocJar

     mavenPublishing {
-      configure(KotlinJs(
+      // sources publishing is always enabled by the Kotlin/JS plugin configure(KotlinJs(
         // configures the -javadoc artifact, possible values:
         // - `JavadocJar.None()` don't publish this artifact
         // - `JavadocJar.Empty()` publish an emprt jar
         // - `JavadocJar.Dokka("dokkaHtml")` when using Kotlin with Dokka, where `dokkaHtml` is the name of the Dokka task that should be used as input javadocJar = JavadocJar.Dokka("dokkaHtml"),
-        // whether to publish a sources jar sourcesJar = true,
       ))
     }
     ```